surskitty/pokeemerald/docs/tutorials/dns.md

 ### Q: How do I return to using regular shadows?
 A: Set `OW_OBJECT_VANILLA_SHADOWS` to `TRUE` in `include/config/overworld.h`.

+### Q: What graphical errors are likely to occur while using DNS?
+A: If you have `OW_POPUP_GENERATION` set to `GEN_5` and `OW_POPUP_BW_ALPHA_BLEND` set to `TRUE`, you may have color errors during map popups.
+This is due to the GBA being severely limited in use of color blending and having both the overworld blended and the popup blended is difficult.

+If you have `OW_OBJECT_VANILLA_SHADOWS` set to `TRUE`, this will also cause visual errors.

+Any other graphical error should be reported.

 ### Q: How do I disable shadows for certain locations?
 A: Shadows can be disabled for certain locations by modifying the `CurrentMapHasShadows` function in `src/overworld.c`.